 Input and ideas from villagers will be required, along with further analysis of livelihoods and local priorities, in order to make final decisions.
 Provisions for benefit types to be adjusted over time should also be made since social conditions in rural Cambodia are rapidly evolving.
 Further work is needed to determine the affordability, cultural acceptability and relative impact on behaviour of family-level incentives compared to community-level incentives.

-Table: Examples of likely benefit types to local community members from REDD+
+Table: Examples of possible benefit types to local community members from REDD+